GSA/Section508.gov/_pages/manage/2018-05-22-manage-landing.md

 - "Lawmakers and Policy Officials (law-policy)"
 resource-type: "Process/How-to"
 format: "HTML (html)"
-redirect_from:
-- manage/deia-guidance/
+created: 2018-05-22
+updated: 2025-09-15
+exclude-changelog: true
 ---
-Learn how to manage a Federal IT accessibility (Section 508) program and help your agency meet its responsibilities under the Rehabilitation Act, which requires equal access to information and communication technology (ICT) for people with disabilities.
+Learn how to manage your ICT accessibility responsibilities and support your agency in fulfilling its Rehabilitation Act obligations, ensuring equal access to information and communication technology (ICT) for people with disabilities.

 <section class="usa-section">
 <ul class="usa-card-group">